 How often should I change my oil?
-This is one of the most common questions related to caring for our vehicles.
-The short answer is that the old adage of "3 months or 3,000 miles" is still a good one.
+This is one of the most common questions we get related to caring for our vehicles.
+The short answer is that the old adage of "3 months or 3,000 miles" is still true.
 Let me explain.

-If you have looked at your car's owners manual (I know, how boring), and your car is less than 10 years old, it probably tells you to change your oil at 5,000 or even 7,500 miles.
-Those figures are based on the fact that today's motor oils are significantly better than they were 10 years ago; or five years ago for that matter.
+If you have looked at your car's owner's manual (I know, how boring), and your car is less than 10 years old, it probably tells you to change your oil at 5,000 or even 7,500 miles.
+Those figures are based on the fact that today's motor oils are much better than they were 20 years ago; or even 5 years ago, for that matter.
 The issue that still exists, however, is that the inside of an internal combustion engine is a violent, dirty place.
-Your oil takes a serious beating.
-While its primary purpose is to reduce friction on moving parts, it also takes the dirt and grime created by combustion and daily operation away from the engine so it will last longer.
-Your oil filter can only remove so much of that dirt and eventually, your oil gets dirty.
-In fact, it gets dirty long before it loses its lubricant properties.
-While you CAN run beyond 3,000 mile level, most people who really understand engines (and we think we do), recommend sticking to the 3 months or 3,000 mile rule.
+Motor oil takes a serious beating.
+While its primary purpose is to reduce friction on moving parts, it also takes away the dirt and grime created by combustion and daily operations so the engine will last longer.
+Your oil filter can only remove so much of the dirt and, eventually, your oil gets dirty.
+In fact, it gets dirty long before is loses its lubricant properties.
+While you CAN run beyond 3,000 miles, most people who really understand engines (and we think we do), recommend sticking to the 3,000 mile rule.

-Before the skeptics out there say that this is just a money grab on the part of auto care providers, please realize that we don't make much on a typical oil change.
-We'd be more profitable if we recommended longer oil change intervals and then performed the inevitable repairs that resulted from the damage done to the engine.
-However, our job is to care for your vehicle and ensure that it performs for you when you need it.
-For that reason, we want to see you every 3 months or 3,000 miles.
-It's the best investment you can make in the longevity of your vehicle.
-The longer it lasts, the longer it is until you have to buy a new car.
+Before the skeptics out there say that this is just a money grab on the part of auto care providers, please understand that we don't make dime on a typical oil change.
+It would be more profitable for us to recommend longer oil change intervals and then perform the major repairs that result from the damage done to your engine.
+However, our job is to care for you vehicle so that it is safe and reliable when you need it to be.
+For that reason, we want to see you every 3,000 miles.
+It's the best investment you can make in the longevity of your vehicle (along with a car wash).
+The longer your car lasts, the longer it will be until you need to buy a new car.
 That saves you a bundle in the long run.

-First, synthetic oil is 2-3 times more expensive than conventional oil.
+First, synthetic is usually double the cost, at a minimum, of conventional oil.
 Will it lubricate better?
 Yes.
-It's very slippery stuff.
+Synthetic is very slippery stuff.
 Will it last longer?
-Yes, but please see the answer to the question above.
+Yes, but see the answer to the question above.
 It still gets dirty.
+You will have really slippery, really dirty oil in your engine.
+Not a great plan, in my mind.
 If you don't mind the extra cost, go for it.

 Third, how has your vehicle been driven?
-If you have a high mileage vehicle that's been driven hard (stop and go, lot's of towing, dirt roads, etc.), it may help your engine last longer and be worth the cost to make the switch to synthetic.
+If you have a high mileage vehicle used in stop and go traffic or used for heavy towing, synthetic may help your engine last longer.